FourteenBrush/MathExpressionParser/README.md

 ## Dependency

-There is both a Maven and Gradle dependency, which work with JitPack.
-In order to use them, replace `Tag` with the appropriate version which you can find on the
-[releases page](https://github.com/FourteenBrush/MathExpressionParser/releases) or on top of this file.
+Don't forget to replace `Tag` with the appropriate version, which you can find on the [releases page](https://github.com/FourteenBrush/MathExpressionParser/releases) or on top of this file.

 ### Maven: